Shamzmohamed/CameraTrap/README.md

 • Camera can capture both _RGB_ and _IR_ images (day and night)
 • If the motion detector detects a movement a sequence of X photos is taken
 • If there is not enough daylight available (brightness sensor), an _IR flash_ is used
+• Camera traps are placed (often camouflaged) in the wild
 ## Iteration-1 (Badger/Deer dataset - day images only):
 1. Create a badger/deer dataset (BDD) from the day images of this species
 2. Identify coherent sequences of images (over time)